131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

  # Destructuring of array -> when we don't use the indexing value we access the element with the help of variable so we used destructring of array

  # spread Operator(...) -> it used for the merging the array element

+ # object -> it is a  datatype used for stored multiple value
+  { } denote , unordered , key value pair